sijiawu/howmanysongs/README.md

 score = (1 - phase) * explorationScore + phase * depthScore
 ```

-`familiarity` is calculated based on A - your initial selection and B - how often you say "YES" to songs in a given genre/language/era:
+where `familiarity` is a score calculated based on A - your initial selection and B - how often you say "YES" to songs in a given genre/language/era:

 ```js
 familiarity = average of genreRatio, languageRatio, eraRatio